Community Housing Fund Details

 Donations to TCSD Staff Housing can be made through TBOR's Community Housing Fund, or through the Fund for Public Education, TCSD’s nonprofit school foundation.
 Learn more about this project at FundForPublicEducation.org and please give today.

-For over 32 years, the Community Housing Trust has been dedicated to solving our housing crisis; we have served more than 670 people in 185 homes.
-Today, the CHT has 20 units under construction and 60 homes in the development pipeline.
+For over 32 years, the Community Housing Trust has been dedicated to innovative solutions that will help efficiently address our community’s housing crisis.
+To date, we have served more than 670 people in 185 homes and we currently have 20 units under construction.

 Habitat for Humanity of the Greater Teton Area, incorporated as a 501(c)(3) in 1995, builds safe, decent, affordable homes for the working families of our community.
 Teton Habitat is an affiliate of Habitat for Humanity International.
 Though we receive technical, branding and training assistance from HFHI, our operations are guided by a local board of directors.
 We are responsible for raising our own operating and construction funding.